Zoom Connector for SSRS

-Zoom Connector for SSRSIn this article you will learn how to quickly and efficiently integrate Zoom data in SSRS without coding.
-We will use high-performance Zoom Connector to easily connect to Zoom and then access the data inside SSRS.
-Zoom Connector can be used to integrate Zoom REST API in your App / BI Tools.
-You can read/write data about Meetings, Invite, Users, Accounts and more.
-Let's follow the steps below to see how we can accomplish that!
 Zoom Connector for SSRS is based on ZappySys API Driver which is part of ODBC PowerPack.
 It is a collection of high-performance ODBC drivers that enable you to integrate data in SQL Server, SSIS, a programming language, or any other ODBC-compatible application.
-ODBC PowerPack supports various file formats, sources and destinations, including REST/SOAP API, SFTP/FTP, storage services, and plain files, to mention a few. |
+ODBC PowerPack supports various file formats, sources and destinations, including REST/SOAP API, SFTP/FTP, storage services, and plain files, to mention a few.

 Video Tutorial - Integrate Zoom data in SSRS

-This video covers following and more so watch carefully.
-After watching this video follow the steps described in this article.
+This video covers the following topics and more, so please watch carefully.
+After watching the video, follow the steps outlined in this article:

-- How to download / install required driver for
+- How to download and install the required PowerPack for

-Zoom - Features about
+Zoom - Features of the

-API Driver (Authentication / Query Language / Examples / Driver UI) - Using
+ZappySys API Driver (Authentication / Query Language / Examples / Driver UI) - How to use the

-Zoom Connection in SSRS
+Zoom in SSRS

 Create Data Source in ZappySys Data Gateway based on API Driver